How I Overcame the Technical Gap as a PM at Holistics

 Fast forward

-• My product sense sharpened because I understood customers’ pains firsthand.
+• My product judgment sharpened because I now felt the same pains our customers described.

-• Today Holistics has better docs, discovery and requirement templates, more PMs, and way smoother onboarding.
-We earned every bit of that maturity.
+• Holistics grew up too: better docs, repeatable discovery templates, more PMs, smoother onboarding.
+None of that happened overnight, but we earned the maturity.

 What I took away

-• When you’re the new kid, say yes to the scary projects and ask the questions.
-That’s how you catch up before the train leaves without you.
+• When you are new, say yes to the scary projects and ask the awkward questions.
+That is how you catch the train before it leaves.

-And if you ever need someone to debug SQL with moral support and snacks, you know where to find me.
+And if you ever want someone to debug SQL while sharing snacks, I am around.